42folders/learning-journal/Git-ting started.md

 ## **How do I know what is my remote origin's name?**
-The default name is usually 'origin'
+The default name is usually 'origin'.
 To find out what is the remote origin, enter this at the command line;  adding the -v flag displays its URL:
 ```
 > git remote -v
 origin https://github.com/42folders/news-classifier.git (fetch)